Double Down (sandwich): Europe

 The Double Down was re-released in the UK and Ireland on 2 July 2018, which remained available until 22 July 2018.
 It was later announced that the Zinger version would follow from 23 July until 12 August.

+The Double Down was re-released in the UK on 10 February 2025, which remained available until 16 March.

 North America

 Canada

 On October 18, 2010, KFC restaurants in Canada began selling the fried version of the Double Down for a limited time.
 It was reported that on its launch date, a KFC in Victoria, British Columbia was sold out of the Double Down by as early as 2 p.m.
 In French Canada, it is known as "Coup Double", roughly translated as "Double Punch".
-The Double Down was discontinued in Canada on November 14, 2010, but on 25 May 2011, KFC announced it was returning at least temporarily.
+The Double Down was discontinued in Canada on November 14, 2010, but on May 25, 2011, KFC announced it was returning at least temporarily.
 In 2012 the Double Down returned to Canada, again for a limited time.
 In August 2015, KFC Canada finally brought the Double Down back again after a three-year absence.
 The sandwich returned to Canada in March 2018, again after a three-year absence, as the Waffle Double Down.
 This version of the Double Down featured a Belgian waffle between two seasoned chicken fillets and used maple-flavored aioli.